wordswords/dotfiles/README.md

 A compact summary of commits to a directory or file, e.g. `git logline ~/.dotfiles`

+### `make-and-install-vim.sh`

+This downloads, compiles and installs a version of VIM that you supply.

+I use this in the deployment process because I was fed up of third party repos breaking on an Ubuntu dist upgrade, and because a custom-compiled VIM9 is faster, and you have exact control over what extensions are compiled in.

+At the moment it uses all the default extensions, as well as Python3 on top.

 # Modifying

 If you want, you can fork this repo and base your config on this.
 If you have